ISFP

 ISFPs and stress

-ISFPs feel stressed when others dismiss how they feel or disregard things that they’ve experienced.
+People with ISFP preferences feel stressed when others dismiss how they feel or disregard their experiences.
 They don’t like being interrupted or feeling pressured at work, and they generally feel stressed when they’re asked to stick to a strict schedule or meet a demanding deadline.

-Generally, ISFPs are under the most stress when they feel that too much is happening at once and they can’t give everyone and everything the attention it deserves.
+Generally, ISFPs are likely to get stressed if they feel that too much is happening at once and they can’t give everyone and everything the attention it deserves.

-- Don’t commit to too many social activities or work responsibilities when stressed.
+- Don’t commit to too many social activities or work responsibilities when you’re stressed.
+Although these might seem like a distraction at first, they will likely make you feel more stressed.